-- Any new development should respect its locality in terms of character, scale, topography architectural form, the wider settlement pattern and materiality and should have regard to the recommendations of the Character and Heritage Assessment 2017; - 2.
-Development should not adversely affect the amenity of neighbouring properties in terms overlooking, loss of privacy or overbearing impacts;
+- Any new development should respect its locality in terms of character, scale, topography, architectural form, the wider settlement pattern and materiality and should have regard to the recommendations of the Character and Heritage Assessment 2017; - 2.
+Development should not adversely affect the amenity of neighbouring properties in terms of overlooking, loss of privacy or overbearing impacts; - 3.
+New housing shall comply with the National Space Standards and Building for Life standards.
+Due to the aging population of the Parish, new housing is also encouraged to meet the Accessible/Adaptable Dwelling standard M4(2) of the Building Regulations or any future review of these standards;